nodejs/i18n/guides/TEAMS.md

 # Teams

-Our localization process structure based on language community, so we have l10n team for each target locale.
-Read guide below to understand goals of these teams and discover how to find and join your own.
+Our localization process structure is based on language community, so we have one l10n team for each target locale.
+Read the guide below to understand the goals of these teams and discover how to find and join your own.

 ## l10n teams